k21971/EvilHack/doc/evilhack-changelog.md

 - Include oilskin sacks and the like to have a chance to resist being stolen
 - Fix: morgues don't make corpses from races that don't leave a corpse
 - Wearing the Hand of Vecna prevents material damage from worn rings

+### Version 0.9.0

+- Latest merges from 'vanilla' NetHack 3.6.7 official release (as of February 24th, 2023)
+- Initial preparation for new version (0.9.0)